KerimaH3/Remote-IT-Support-Lab/README.md

 ## Screenshots

 ### Remote Session
-Established a remote desktop connection using AnyDesk to simulation s real-world IT support session and remotely assist the user with troubleshooting tasks.
+Established a remote desktop connection using AnyDesk to simulate a real-world IT support session and remotely assist the user with troubleshooting tasks.

 <img src="screenshots/remote-session.png" width="600">